Historic Redland Tropical Trail a Miami Delight

-Because Miami is iconic for its oceanfront high-rises, bikini-clad models, and cosmopolitan lifestyle, visitors unfamiliar with the area are often surprised, delightfully may we add, by the lush, outdoor agricultural area known as Redland Tropical Trail.
-Nestled between Everglades National Park and Biscayne National Park, the historic Redland area offers the perfect self-guided tour for foodies, farmers, history buffs and more while on a Bluegreen Vacation.
+Because Miami is iconic for its oceanfront high-rises, bikini-clad models, and cosmopolitan lifestyle, visitors unfamiliar with the area are often surprised, delightfully may we add, by the lush, outdoor agricultural area known as Historic Redland Tropical Trail.
+Nestled between Everglades National Park and Biscayne National Park, the historic Redland area offers the perfect self-guided tour for foodies, farmers, history buffs and more while on vacation.